 - 1. To stop the engine in an emergency, turn the Engine Switch off. - 2.
 Under normal conditions, use the following procedure: - a.
-Release the Trigger on the Spray Gun handle. - b.
-Turn the Engine Switch off. - c.
-Close the Fuel Valve. - d.
+Close the Fuel Valve. - b.
+Release the Trigger on the Spray Gun handle and wait for the Engine to shut down. - c.
+Turn the Engine Switch off. - d.
 Turn the water supply off. - 3.
 Squeeze the Trigger to release excess pressure. - 4.
 If pressure washer detergent has been used, run clean water through the system to eliminate detergent residue using the following procedure: - a.
 Turn off the Engine as detailed in step 2. - b.
 Fill the Detergent Tank with clean water. - c.
 Remove the Nozzle and restart the Engine following directions in Starting the Engine on page 13. - d.
 Point Wand in safe direction and hold down Trigger to flush water through system until clean. - e.
 Turn off the Engine as detailed in step 2.